richardkiene/CoreCLRWebAPISample/README.md

 nature of ICU code.
 This is intended as a brief and incremental update, and more information will be updated to this repo soon.

+* Update the largest offender of non-ordinal string comparison has been fixed in master.
+The performance increase is significant, and libicu doesn't even show up in the user land stack anymore.
+See https://github.com/dotnet/corefx/pull/5027 for details.
+There are still some string comparisons that need to be ordinal but they only impact startup time.

 * Known CoreCLR hot spots: [collation.cpp](https://github.com/dotnet/coreclr/blob/15706ebfda035867c3435343d08c33dec579d5dc/src/corefx/System.Globalization.Native/collation.cpp#L502)

 * Running [mytrace.d](https://gist.github.com/richardkiene/baaa15bbe7e5b8975045) yields:

+#### OLD
 ```
 PID             EXECNAME                 FUNC      COUNT
 85636              dnx libicuuc.so.52`u_strlen_52         12